 (And how I juggled a newborn baby and a 3-meter long sideboard)

 Often business ideas are born from a situation of need.
 The need for change, or the need for more creativity and freedom.
 A niggle to do something else in life.
 And sometimes they are born because you live in a place where your shopping needs aren’t met 😂.
+I couldn’t find any cool stuff for my new house, so I opened a shop and started selling vintage furniture.

 About 12 years ago, my first ever business idea was born out of the need to buy more funky furniture for my new home!
 I could not find ANYTHING I liked in the stores in Aberdeen, where we lived.